frederic-perez/AmE-dictionary/data/idioms.md

 __go to hell in a handcart__ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
 __go to the mat for (someone or something)__ To give someone or something one’s full support; to fight for someone or something until the very end. _We firmly believe that she is in the right on this matter, and we’re ready to go to the mat for her in court if necessary._ _I’m not going to the mat for her._
 __go to the mattresses__ To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
 While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders.
+__go to wrack and ruin__ _cliché_ To fall into severe or total decay, degradation, or ruination, as from disuse or lack of upkeep. (“Wrack,” a now-archaic word meaning wreckage or destruction, is also often spelled “rack.”) _It greatly pains me that my grandfather’s estate has been left to go to wrack and ruin.
+If only we’d been able to afford for someone to look after it all these years._
 __go under the hammer__ :two: To be put up for or sold at auction.
 __go without saying__ _It goes without saying: thinking in more effective ways about projects can make things happen more successfully._
 __go-round__ _The fourth go-round in the_ Madagascar _franchise._